reduxjs/redux/docs/usage/deriving-data-selectors.md

 **A "selector function" is any function that accepts the Redux store state (or part of the state) as an argument, and returns data that is based on that state.**

-Selectors don't have to be written using a special library, and it doesn't matter whether you write them as arrow functions or the `function` keyword.
+**Selectors don't have to be written using a special library**, and it doesn't matter whether you write them as arrow functions or the `function` keyword.
 For example, all of these are valid selector functions:

 ```js
 // Arrow function, direct lookup